 Be prepared by looking at local locksmiths in your area before you need one.
-A quick internet search will bring up a lot of results, but asking other people for first-hand feedback is a more personal way to choose.
+If you’re in Watford, like many of our customers are, a quick internet search will bring up a lot of results, but asking other people for first-hand feedback is a more personal way to choose.
 You can take the time to check the company’s credentials, look over their website, find out if they offer an emergency locksmith service or even check out their location.
 Save the number in your phone once you find one you like.

 Ask what kind of payment they accept before they start work.
 Locksmiths who ask for cash only payment is almost sure to be a scam, all companies today accept cash, cheques and credit cards.